-Go, good partner, go get you to Francis Seacoal; bid him bring his pen and inkhorn to the gaol: we are now to examination these men.
+Dog. - Go, good partner, go get you to Francis Seacoal; bid him bring his pen and inkhorn to the jail.
+We are now to examination these men.

-Verg.
-And we must do it wisely.
+Verg. - And we must do it wisely.

-We will spare for no wit, I warrant you here's that [touching his forhead] shall drive some of them to a non-come: only get the learned writer to set down our excommunication, and meet me at the gaol.
+Dog. - We will spare for no wit, I warrant you.
+Here's that shall drive some of them to a non-come.
+Only get the learned writer to set down our excommunication, and meet me at the jail.